waltligon/orangefs/doc/pvfs2-guide.md

 changed or the file is deleted.
 This requires that the file system or clients somehow keep up with a list of files that are open, which adds unacceptable state to a distributed file system.
-In NFS, for example, this is implemented via the "sillyrename" approach, in which clients rename a deleted but open file to hide it in the directory tree, then delete the renamed file when the file is finally closed.
+In NFS, for example, this is implemented via the “sillyrename” approach, in which clients rename a deleted but open file to hide it in the directory tree, then delete the renamed file when the file is finally closed.